 Marble countertops are one of the most popular choices on the market.
 The natural stone has a timeless elegance and can be found in many different colors and styles.
 As long as it is properly cared for, your marble can stay in terrific shape for years on end.

 In addition to countertops in the kitchen and bathroom, marble makes a great addition to the home as a backsplash, fireplace surround and many other home surfaces.
 No matter where you install it, marble will look amazing.

 Slabs of marble will generally cost somewhere between $40 to $100 per square foot, based on a range of factors.
 Some of these factors include how rare the type of marble you choose is, how many special cutouts and angles you require and how much of the material you will need for your job.

 Marble is extracted from quarries all around the world, from Italy to China to even the United States.
 The country of origin of the specific type of marble you choose can also impact its cost.

 Hardness is measured by the Mohs scale, which ranks minerals from 1 to 10 based on their hardness, 1 being extremely soft and 10 being the hardest you can get.
 Marble is ranked at a 4 on the scale, meaning that it is relatively soft, albeit not the softest material you can find.

 Installing marble in your home is a great way to add visual appeal to any space.
-There is no mistaking the natural beauty that marble will bring to your home as a new countertop, backsplash, bathroom vanity top, fireplace surround or other surface.
-Reviewing this guide can help you know what type of rock marble is, what it is composed of and answers to some common questions regarding its application in the home.
+There is no mistaking the natural beauty that marble will bring to your home as a new countertop, backsplash, bathroom vanity top, fireplace surround or other surfaces.
+Reviewing this guide can help you know what type of rock marble is, what it is composed of, and answers to some common questions regarding its application in the home.